ericpre/hyperspy/doc/dev_guide/speeding_up_code.rst

 in compiled languages or by using Just-in-time (JIT) compilation.
-Before taking this approach, please make sure that the extra complexity is worth it by writing a first implementation of the functionality using Python and Numpy and profiling your code.
+Before taking this approach, please make sure that the extra complexity is worth it by writing a first implementation of the functionality using Python and Numpy and `profiling your code <profiling_code>`.

 Writing Numba code
 ------------------